ygev/cluse/README.md

 3. Adjust your colors using the sliders until you pass WCAG!

 ## License
-> Cluse is available under the MIT license.
+> Cluse is available under the GPL 3.0 license.
 See the LICENSE file for more info.